Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 Skim Coating vs. Replacing the Drywall

 Walls are not the only surface you can skim coat.
-Maybe you want to get rid of heavy roller stippling on a painted door or smooth out noticeable paint brush marks on the molding.
+You can also skim coat to get rid of heavy roller stippling on a painted door or smooth out noticeable paint brush marks.
 You can repair almost any painted surface with a skim coat.

 Scrape and Clean the Drywall